jessedp/tablo-api-js/README.md

-# tablo-api-js
+# tablo-api
-**tablo-api-js** provides a simple API module to interact with Tablo DVRs.
+**tablo-api** provides a simple API module to interact with Tablo DVRs.
-It was developed to be used with Node.js/electron - it may work in the browser, though ymmv.
+It was developed to be used with Node/Electron - it may work in the browser, though ymmv.

 ## Installation